centific-aicoe/AICity-Prod-Counting-2023/README.md

 If you want to replicate the leaderboard submission/inference on new test set, create an environment as per instructions in [Environment Creation](#environment-creation) and follow instructions in [Inference](#inference).

+In order to replicate our training results, create an environment as per instructions in [Environment Creation](#environment-creation) and then head directly to [Direct Training](#direct-training)

+If you want to understand and test the code validity of the whole process, run through all the sections in order.

 For any other steps, look at the relevant section.

 ## Environment creation